 - Education level

-The law in some states may also award a higher percentage share of marital property or the marital estate to a spouse if the other is at fault for the breakdown of the marriage, i.e. abuse, infidelity, etc.
+Some states may also award a higher percentage of marital property or the marital estate to a spouse if the other is at fault for the break down of the marriage, ie abuse, infidelity, etc.

 It is important to note that it is illegal to hide the true market value or undervalue an asset to prevent distribution during a divorce.
 A judge can punish this behavior by awarding a higher percentage of these assets to your spouse.